Admissions Consulting &

 Each summer, hundreds of young women from all around the world come to Barnard’s campus ready to learn and grow with a community of like minded women.
 Whether your passion is STEM, art, entrepreneurship, writing, or activism, Barnard has a summer institute for you.

-Deadline: Registration for summer 2021 opens January 13, 2021.
+Deadline: Registration opens January 13, 2022.
 Registration for the two-week online courses will be on a rolling basis until courses are filled.
 Students may attend up to four different programs, but may not be enrolled in more than one, two-week program at the same time.
 Students must be at least 14 years old at the time the program begins to participate.

 BCE is offering 12 different two-week, non-credit online programs this summer covering areas such as business and leadership, economics, nonprofit management for social justice, intro to psych and applied neuroscience, college and creative writing and arts and history.
 The two week programs are open to rising sophomores, juniors and seniors and will run multiple times over an eight-week span.